AdaptiveConsulting/ReactiveTraderCloud/docs/setup/docker-issues.md

 Then close the `Docker Quick Start Terminal` and open a new once.

 If the issue persists, try to remove the virtual machine and generate a new one:
-- open Virtualbox Gui
+- open Virtual Box Gui
 - right click on the `default` machine and remove it with all its files
-- close Virtualbox Gui
+- close Virtual Box Gui
 - open a new docker Quick Start Terminal
 - wait for the new VirtualMachine to be generated